ltw-webdev-javascript/randomized-starfield-banner/README.md

+---
+summary: 'Use Javascript and CSS effects to make a banner with an animated random starfield in the background.'
+time: '1 hour'
+deliverables: '1 HTML file, 1 CSS file, 1 JS file'
+---

 # Randomized starfield banner

-- Approx. completion time: **1 hour**
-- Deliverables: **1 HTML file, 1 CSS file, 1 JS file**

----

-**Use Javascript and CSS effects to make a banner with an animated random starfield in the background.**
+## Overview

 - *Fork this repository.*
 - Write Javascript that will generate 75 stars into the banner with random locations, opacities, rotations, and scales.